nwisbeta/github.io/pages/app_design/standard-features.md

 Clicking the notifications menu item whilst in the notifications menu must scroll to the top of the notifications menu and refresh the page - see [Menus](/menus.html).

-### Notifications page to view, retrieve notifications: unread notifications at the top of the page
+### Notifications Page to View, Retrieve notifications

 <img class="img-responsive img-thumbnail" src="/images/examples/design-standards-sf-notification-example.png">